 Schools must also follow anti-discrimination law.
-This means staff must act to prevent discrimination, harassment and victimisation within the school.
+Discrimination: your rights: Types of discrimination ('protected characteristics') - GOV.UK (www.gov.uk) This means staff must act to prevent discrimination, harassment and victimisation within the school.

 2. Reporting bullying

 You should report bullying to your school in the first place - or someone you trust if it happens outside school, e.g. in a club or online.